 On the flip side of that, where John feels a global McDonald’s brand sponsorship hasn’t worked so well locally is with FIFA, as the format they were given didn’t resonate with the Canadian public when it came to aligning themselves with Soccer as he believes, in Canada, “Hockey wins, and Football stays home”.

-If you are interested in getting involved in this series podcasts, whether as a guest or as a sponsor, please do get in touch using the contact form on the show website.
+If you are interested in getting involved in this series podcasts, whether as a guest or as a partner, please do get in touch using the contact form.

 To continue the discussion on twitter, please use the #csuitepodcast